dallingilbert/WDD330/README.md

 - You must have Node installed. visit https://byui-cit.github.io/advcss/lesson01/l01-software.html and skip to the Node section for instructions

+## Authentication
+- Authentication demonstrated for this e-commerce website is very basic but you get the gist.
+- Login: user1@email.com
+- Password: user1

 ## Setup

 - `npm install`